 - The second candle evokes the faith of Abraham and the patriarchs to whom God gave the Promised Land.

 - The third candle is about the covenant with God, which causes King David to rejoice.

 - The last candle refers to the teaching of the prophets who announced a reign of justice and peace.

-For Christians, the wreath is also an image to remind us of the crown of thorns worn by Christ on the day of the Crucifixion.
+For Christians, the wreath is also an image to remind us of Christ wearing a crown of thorns on the day of the Crucifixion.

 Christmas is a time enjoyed by young and old – but especially by children!
 Craft activities are a way to prepare children for Christmas and to help them discover the meaning of the celebration.
 They can get inspired by visits to Christmas markets, department stores and churches (for the Nativity scenes) and by making their own Christmas decorations, such as ornaments, tinsels, garlands, etc.

 The Advent period for Christians

 For Christians, the period of Advent is a time of meditation for what Christ accomplished 2,000 years ago.
 If Christmas is considered as the greatest Christian celebration, it is because His coming to our world heralds His death on a cross on Good Friday and His resurrection on Easter Sunday.